The first principle is that you must not fool yourself—and you are the easiest person to fool.

 I had ample opportunity to cut my losses and sell out, but I was way too heavily invested in the company (literally and figuratively).
-The sunk-cost fallacy is linked to loss aversion – people hate losing much more than they enjoy winning.
-And so, rather than take a haircut and officially become a Loser, I kept throwing more good money onto the smouldering dumpster fire.
+The sunk-cost fallacy is linked to loss aversion: people hate losing much more than they enjoy winning.
+And so, rather than take a haircut and officially become a Loser, I kept throwing more good money into the smouldering dumpster fire.

 Everyone selectively filters for information that supports their existing worldview, and tries to bend new evidence to fit the narrative.
-Think of the hideous contortions your partisan ‘political’ friend performs when their party does something awful.
+Think of the hideous contortions your Very Political friend performs when their team does something awful.
 My analysis of the stock was probably more wishful thinking than it was an objective view of reality, especially once I was defending an entrenched position.

-Let’s extend our metaphor: You’re now trying to catch a falling knife while being not just partially blind, but hallucinating that it’s actually a cute bunny rabbit.
+Let’s extend our metaphor: You’re now trying to catch a falling knife while not just being partially blinded, but hallucinating that the knife is, in fact, a cuddly bunny rabbit.